Planteome/CO_320-rice-traits/README.md

 # ibp-rice-traits

-You can request new variables or an update to an existng one here: http://trait-requests.planteome.org/.
+You can request new variables or an update to an existing one here: http://trait-requests.planteome.org/.